Q. What experience does Anderton Centre have in working with schools and groups?

 A. All Anderton Centre staff are trained to take responsibility for the well-being of the children who are in their care.
-We have found that the best way to help children cope with being away from home is to keep them busy.
-Most children have so much fun being with new friends and old alike and taking part in new and exciting activities that it’s usually the parents that worry more than the children.
-If a child was worried our anxious though we would work with the school / party leader to address any concerns and contact the parents if this was required.
+The best way to help children cope with being away from home is to keep them busy taking part in new and exciting activities with new and old friends.
+If a child was upset or anxious, we would work with the school/party leader to address any concerns and contact the parents or guardians if this was required.

 A. Anderton Centre is committed to an inclusive approach and values the involvement of all young people.
-We can support special needs students with many of their requirements as long as teachers make us aware of them at the time of
+We support all additional needs students with all of their requirements.

 Q. Will our child mix with others from different schools or groups?

-A. Our Centre usually have several schools and groups staying at any one time, but children will all stay together throughout the day.
+A. Our Centre usually has several schools and groups staying at any one time, but children will all stay together throughout the day.
 Students may meet at lunchtimes or evening down time.
-Students from different schools never share the same dorms.
+Students from different schools never share the same dormitories.

 Q. I have another question which isn’t covered above.